- Could you tell us something about you and your passion?

-A decade ago I was in a Vancouver college for a physiotherapy program… I was asleep most of the time.
+A decade ago I was in a Vancouver college for a physiotherapy program… I literally slept through most classes.

-Fortunately I met my boyfriend at the time, Jesse, and we got into climbing.
+Fortunately I met my partner around that time and we got into rock climbing together.

 Soon we moved into a 2000 GMC Suburban and climbed roughly 300 days a year throughout Canada.